Petromidia Refinery: History

 In 2003 the refinery was named Refinery of the Year in Central and Eastern Europe by the World Refining Association.

 On 2 July 2021, the refinery suffered an explosion which killed one person and left five others injured.
 Some 50 firefighters were deployed on the zone following the incident.
 The explosion happened at about 15 km from one of Romania's most popular tourist resorts, Mamaia, located on the Black Sea.
-However, the Ministry of Internal Affairs of Romania said the city of Năvodari was not in danger but advised its inhabitants to keep their windows closed and announced that some of the smoke that was reaching the coast did so on beaches with not much people.
+However, the Ministry of Internal Affairs of Romania said the city of Năvodari was not in danger but advised its inhabitants to keep their windows closed and announced that some of the smoke that was reaching the coast did so on beaches with not many people.